-Let’s be frank: most people are not good at negotiating their salary, especially when they’ve been offered a new job.
-Most people just take a blind shot in the dark, hoping they don’t scare away their future employer in the process.
+Let’s be frank: most people are not good at negotiating their salary, especially when they’ve been offered their first job.
+Most people take a shot in the dark, hoping they don’t scare away a potential employer with a high figure.

-But when it comes to your salary, you shouldn’t be taking any risks and you shouldn’t be afraid either.
-Your starting salary can define how comfortably you live your life for that first year, and possibly longer.
+But when it comes to your salary, you shouldn’t take any risks and you shouldn’t be afraid either.
+Your starting salary can define how comfortably you live your life for that first year of your career, and possibly longer.

 Long before negotiations begin, figure out how much you should get paid and how much you need to be paid.